• 1 Bedrooms

 • Condo

 Stay comfortably in Myrtle Beach at this 1-bedroom condo.
-This beautiful property offers a relaxing getaway for guests.
+This pretty property offers a relaxing getaway for guests.
 With 2 full bed in the bedroom and a comfortable living room featuring a convenient murphy bed, you'll have plenty of space to relax and relax.
-Appreciate the enchanting amenities such as AC, WiFi, a hair dryer, and even a exercise room.
+Appreciate the delightful amenities such as AC, WiFi, a hair dryer, and even a exercise room.
 A coin laundry, heating, and an iron are also available for your convenience.
-A great place to call homebase while you're away, we hope you savor your stay.
+A great place to call homebase while you're away, we hope you appreciate your stay.

 About the Area

-Myrtle Beach is home to this condo.
+Located in Myrtle Beach, this condo is on the beach.
 Broadway at the Beach and Barefoot Landing are worth checking out if shopping is on the agenda, while those wishing to experience the area's popular attractions can visit Ripley's Aquarium and SkyWheel Myrtle Beach.
 Looking to enjoy an event or a game while in town?
 See what's happening at Myrtle Beach Sports Center or TicketReturn.com Field at Pelicans Ballpark.

 Special Instructions